Recycling Initiative Competitive Funding Project Grants

 Open to: Municipal corporations, counties, townships, villages, state colleges or universities, solid waste management districts and authorities, park districts, health districts and statewide recycling and litter prevention trade associations.

 Open to: Ohio businesses and non-profit organizations that propose to create equipment infrastructure for successful markets of recyclable materials and related products.
-Applicants must be sponsored by an eligible governmental agency who will serve as the grant applicant and a pass-through agency for documenting and receiving funds.
+Applicants must be sponsored by an eligible governmental agency (such as the JB Green Team if located in Jefferson/Belmont County) who will serve as the grant applicant and a pass-through agency for documenting and receiving funds.

 USDA Rural Development Solid Waste Management Grant